DataDog/hiring-engineers/answers.md

 1. Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 2. Please include your fully instrumented app in your submission, as well.

-- **Trace Agent installation and setup**
+- **Trace Agent installation and configuration**
-- First, I install the Datadog's macOS Trace Agent following the documentation (R19).
+- First, I install the Datadog's macOS Trace Agent following the documentation for macOS (R18, R19).
-- I run into some issues with the latest OSX Trace Agent release, so I follow the Development alternative.
+- I run into some issues with the latest OSX Trace Agent release, so I follow the Development alternative (R19).
 - I download and install Go.
 - I install macOS Trace Agent running the following code in the terminal.\
 `$ go get -u github.com/DataDog/datadog-trace-agent/...`